jevvilla/workshop-angular-testing/README.md

 # Your First Unit Test in Angular

 ## Challenge #1

 - First, in our `app` folder, create a file called `app.component.spec.ts`.
-- Based on Setup we talked earlier, let´s code a basic structure of testing inside the file just created.`describe`, `beforeEach`, `afterEach`, `it`, `expect` functions can be used if you consider all or some of them are necessary.
+- You only need to use `describe` and `it`.
+- Make sure you read the example we previously used.
-- Declare a `boolean` variable called <b>truly</b> and assign `true` to it.
+- Declare a `boolean` variable called **truly** and assign `true` to it.
-- Create a `spec` to be sure <b>truly</b> variable certainly evaluates `true`.
+- Create a `spec` to be sure the **truly** variable certainly evaluates to `true`.

-<br><b>Note: </b> Do not worry about using `TestBed` and rare `imports`, it's just the structure.
-Piece of cake, right!? :cake: :smirk:
+**Note:** Do not worry about using `TestBed` and rare `imports`, it's just the structure.
+Piece of cake!, You got this! :cake: :smirk:

-Ensure your snippet of code it's ok, just have to run `ng test` in your terminal, if something goes wrong terminal will respond similar to  `Executed 1 of 1 (1 FAILED) ERROR`, on the other hand everything is ok, response will be similar to  `Executed 1 of 1 SUCCESS`, besides our chrome navigator will shows us a very obvious and clear message.
+To ensure your snippet of code is ok, just have to run `ng test` in your terminal, if something goes wrong, the terminal will respond similar to  `Executed 1 of 1 (1 FAILED) ERROR`, otherwise the response will be similar to  `Executed 1 of 1 SUCCESS`.
+Also our chrome browser will shows us a success clear message.

 ### [Take next challenge >>](https://github.com/jevvilla/Workshop-ATesting/tree/2#your-first-unit-test-in-angular)